Two killed in Holland after ‘man opens fire with crossbow’

-At least two people have died in the Netherlands after a man reportedly began shooting passers-by with a crossbow from his balcony.
+At least two people have died in the Netherlands after a man reportedly began shooting at passers-by with a crossbow from his balcony.

 Police in the eastern province of Overijssel confirmed two people had died and a third was injured in the incident in the town of Almelo.